DZakh/rescript-schema/README.md

 ### Integration

-If you're a library maintainer, you can use **rescript-struct** as a way to describe a structure and use it in your own way.
+If you're a library maintainer, you can use **rescript-struct** to get information about described structures.
 The most common use case is building type-safe schemas e.g for REST APIs, databases, and forms.

-The detailed API documentation is a work in progress, for now, you can use `S.resi` file as a reference and [rescript-json-schema](https://github.com/DZakh/rescript-json-schema) source code.
+Documentation for this feature is work in progress, for now, you can use `S.resi` file as a reference and [rescript-json-schema](https://github.com/DZakh/rescript-json-schema) source code.

 ## Roadmap